Creativity is messy, but oh so important for the exploration of self.

 Fast-forward a few decades to being married with a two-year old girl who was just starting to paint and draw.
 I actually don’t remember much about those toddler years, other than showing her materials and letting her go.
 When she turned three I had another baby, so by then she had a pretty good handle on choosing her own supplies and creating whatever and whenever she felt like it.

 (My oldest exploring her creativity, on her baby sister.)

 Soon, a pattern started to emerge with my first-born.
 I should have seen the signs when she was a crawling infant and would grab our mail and magazines off the coffee table and rip them to shreds.
 This girl LOVED MESS!!
 She was very tactile.
 She loved to get into it, whether it was ripping, shredding, smashing or breaking.
 She loved to cover her body in paint, marker, water, playdough, mud…whatever.
 (And other people’s bodies, too, I might add.)

 For a while I got really annoyed.
 It was so foreign to me I just didn’t get it.
 Everything she touched, she crumpled, ripped or just plain broke.
 On purpose!
 One night, when she was about three and being a little too quiet up in her bed, she came downstairs and declared, “I’m all finished.”
 Um, finished with what?
 The child had ripped every page out of every book in her room!!!
 Not out of anger, but just because it felt so good.
 This is a true story.

-(Later I learned that she was discovering who she was, and where she fit in the world.
-It was creativity in its most basic form: exploring her senses.)
+I learned later on that she was discovering who she was, and where she fit in the world.
+It was creativity in its most basic form: exploring her senses.